Sexual Assault Information

 No one ever deserves to be sexually assaulted.

 Sexual assault has short- and long-term physical and mental health effects that make recovery difficult.
-Since most sexual assaults are committed by someone the victim knows, the perpetrator is often an acquaintance, friend or relative, which may make the sexual abuse even more traumatic.
-Whether or not a victim chooses to report a sexual assault, MCVP can provide support and services, resources and additional referrals that can help victims begin the recovery process.
+Since most sexual assaults are committed by someone the survivor knows, the perpetrator is often an acquaintance, friend or relative, which may make the sexual abuse even more traumatic.
+Whether or not a survivor chooses to report a sexual assault, MCVP can provide support and services, resources and additional referrals that can help survivors begin the recovery process.

-Sexual assault is against the law, regardless of when or where it occurs, or the gender of the victim or perpetrator.
-There are time limitations for legal recourse, so victims can talk to an advocate about their options or an attorney about their legal rights.
+Sexual assault is against the law, regardless of when or where it occurs, or the gender of the survivor or perpetrator.
+There are time limitations for legal recourse, so survivors can talk to an advocate about their options or an attorney about their legal rights.

-Start the healing process.
-Call MCVP for support.
-A trained sexual assault crisis advocate will meet you at the hospital and/or police station.
-The advocate is there to offer you support and answer any questions you may have.
+If you are not sure where to start or want to process what has happened first, you can call MCVP for support.
+A trained sexual assault crisis advocate will be there to offer you support and answer any questions you may have.
+The advocate will meet you at the hospital and/or police station.
 Any information you share with the advocate is confidential.
 Advocates are available 24 hours a day, 7 days a week to listen and help you understand your options.

-5 ways you can help a victim of sexual assault:
+5 ways you can help a survivor of sexual assault:

 - Believe.
-Remember, the assault is not the victim’s fault.
+Remember, the assault is not the survivor’s fault.

 - Be supportive.